yotamgur1/Computer_architecture_project/README.md

 To run the simulator, you will need to provide the following files:

 1. **cfg.txt (Input)**: This file specifies the number of calculation units for different types of calculations and their respective delays.
-You can configure these parameters to fit your needs.
+These parameters can be configured to simulate different processor architectures.

 2. **memin.txt (Input)**: This file specifies the initial state of the 4096 lines of the hard disk memory at the beginning of the run.